mahdizynali/jimbo-v2ray/README.md

 this repository contains a jimbo-v2ray script that automatically scan cloudflare range ips and find whiteip list \
 in order to generate v2ray vless & vmess config.

-# I'm Still Working on it ...
+# I'm not Working on it !